snac-cooperative/technical-docs/tat_requirements/introduction.md

 behavior.
 The workflow engine exists, but needs to be ported from Perl to PHP, and the work flow data may need to be stored in the SQL database.

 - Support for work history and task staging.

 Editing consists of several stages of work that may be performed by different people and/or different roles.
 We need database tables to support saving of work state data.
 Create a prototype table schema so we can think about this problem and create a functional spec.

+For an edit we need the CPF id, user id, timedate stamp, bitfield or work flow tags, optional user notes.
+For search we need: user id, search string, timedate stamp.

 - SQL schema (Robbie, Tom)